nacht-falter/text-inspector/README.md

 - [Lucidchart](https://www.lucidchart.com/) was used to create the flowcharts for the application workflow.

 #### Google Sheets and Google Drive
-- [Google Sheets](https://www.google.com/sheets/about/) and [Google Drive](https://drive.google.com/drive/my-drive) are being used as a permantent storage for texts created and exported by users.
+- [Google Sheets](https://www.google.com/sheets/about/) and [Google Drive](https://drive.google.com/drive/my-drive) are being used as a permanent storage for texts created and exported by users.

 #### Am I Responsive
-- [Am I Responsive](http://ami.responsivedesign.is/) Mockup Generator was used to create the mockup image in this readme.
+- [Am I Responsive](http://ami.responsivedesign.is/) Mockup Generator was used to create the mockup image in this README.

 #### regex101
 - [regex101](https://regex101.com/) was used to build and test regular expressions.

 ## Testing

 ### PEP 8 Linter
 The code in `run.py` passes through the [Code Institute python linter](https://pep8ci.herokuapp.com/) with no issues.

 [Test result](media/ci-python-linter-results.png).

 ### Manual testing
-- All features of the application were thoroughly tested to ensure that they work as excpected.
+- All features of the application were thoroughly tested to ensure that they work as expected.
 - All user input validations were tested by giving invalid values, such as empty strings, out of bound values or wrong data types.
 - The code has been tested in a local terminal on macOS and in the Code Institute Heroku terminal.
 - All user stories have been tested: [User story test results](testing/text-inspector-user-story-test.md)